-76. Ecology and Protected Species
+9.29 Ecology and Protected Species

-77. Given that the proposed dwelling would be sited within the existing farmstead, on an area that is currently used for storage, it is considered that there would be no harm to protected species or ecological interest in this instance.
+9.30 Given that the proposed dwelling would be sited within the existing farm stead, on an area that is currently used for storage, it is considered that there would be no harm to protected species or ecological interest in this instance.

-Conclusion
+10. Conclusion

-78. It is acknowledged that the farm business has grown since the previous temporary permission for a static caravan was granted.
+It is acknowledged that the farm business has grown since the previous temporary permission for a static caravan was granted.
 However, the submitted information clearly demonstrates that the existing scale of this farm business does not generate employment for a full time agricultural worker.
-As such, there is not functional need for a permanent agricultural workers dwelling as required by the adopted policies.
+As such, there is not functional need for a permanent agricultural workers dwelling.
 The applicants' intentions to further development the farm business are acknowledged.
 However, permanent agricultural workers dwellings should only be approved when there is a genuine existing need, and not based on a forecast need in the future.
 In the absence of a demonstrable existing functional need, the proposal is contrary to policies HC1, HC2, LC12 and the guidance contained within the NPPF which restricts new build dwellings in isolated locations in the countryside unless they are essential for key workers.

-79. Human Rights
+Human Rights

-- 80. Any human rights issues have been considered and addressed in the preparation of this report. - 81.
-List of Background Papers (not previously published) - 82.
-Nil
+Any human rights issues have been considered and addressed in the preparation of this report.

+List of Background Papers (not previously published)